-Beneficial effects of proposed actions include: compliance with state health codes, maintenance of physical plant investment, modernization of facilities which enhances a satisfactory recreational experience by users, upkeep of facilities to contribute to public safety, and providing conditions in a setting and scale that is in harmony with the character of the Adirondack Park.
+Beneficial effects of proposed actions include: compliance with State health codes, maintenance of physical plant investment, modernization of facilities (which enhances visitor recreational experience), upkeep of facilities to contribute to public safety, and provision of camping conditions in a setting and in a scale that is in harmony with the character of the Adirondack Park.

-Determination of conformance to criteria established in the APSLMP includes: determining whether proposed activities avoid alterations of wetlands and topography; limiting vegetative clearing; preserving the scenic, natural resources of the area; and whether the plan contains an adequate assessment of actual and projected public use.
+Determination of conformance to criteria established in the APSLMP includes: determining whether proposed activities avoid alterations of wetlands and topography; limiting vegetative clearing; preserving the scenic, natural resources of the area; and determining whether the plan contains an adequate assessment of actual and projected public use.

 Mitigation measures to minimize environmental impacts have been considered.
 All construction projects will minimize tree removal in order to minimize clearing and maintain the wooded appearance of the facility.
 Architectural designs will be selected to achieve a harmonious blending with the character of the recreation area and surrounding forest.
-Seeding and mulching of construction sites will reestablish vegetation readily which effectively stabilize soil.
+Seeding and mulching of construction sites will reestablish vegetation readily, which effectively stabilizes soils.
 Adjacent forest cover will not be altered.
-Proposals concentrate on improving and updating facilities to accommodate present peak use periods rather than accommodating increased population projections.
+Proposals concentrate on improving and updating facilities to accommodate present peak-use periods rather than to accommodate increased population projections.

 Various alternative actions to those favored and selected were considered.
-Public unrest, adverse effect on local communities, and uncontrolled use of state lands would sharply increase, should recreation planning and management efforts be reduced or dissolved.
+Public unrest, adverse effects on local communities, and uncontrolled use of State lands would sharply increase should recreation planning and management efforts be reduced or dissolved.
 The care, custody, and control precedent preclude selection of these alternatives at this time.